 Confidential review reports on Indian Army units, depots, British officers, etc. for 1918-1919: IOR/L/MIL/7/17030

-The Battalion’s report for the 1918-1919 was given the highest grade of “A very satisfactory report.”
-The 2nd Battalion 96th Berar Infantry arrived at Santa Cruz, Bombay (Mumbai) on 15 October 1919.
-The Battalion served in Mesopotamia during 1920-1921 with 14 men of the Battalion commemorated on the Basra Memorial.
-In the July 1921 Indian Army List, the Battalion’s Depot is at Nowgong (Chhatarpur, Madhya Pradesh) and the 2nd Battalion 96th Berar Infantry was disbanded on 28 January 1922.
+The Battalion’s report for 1918-1919 saw the unit given the highest grade of “A very satisfactory report.”
+On 15 October 1919, the Battalion arrived at Santa Cruz, Bombay, now Mumbai.
+The Battalion served in Mesopotamia during 1920-1921 with fourteen men of the Battalion commemorated on the Basra Memorial.
+In the July 1921 Indian Army List, the Battalion’s Depot was at Nowgong and the 2nd Battalion 96th Berar Infantry was disbanded on 28 January 1922.

 War Diaries of the 2nd Battalion 96th Berar Infantry